(Disclosure: Some of the links below may be affiliate links)

 Unfortunately, this service is not available in all countries.
 But it is available in the United States and Europe!

 2. Track Kindle book deals with eReaderIQ

 Recently, I found a few personal finance ebooks at discounts of up to 80%.
 I immediately bought a few.
-I was lucky in finding these discounts.
-Then, I wondered if I could track these discounts.
-It turns out I can!
+I was lucky to find these discounts.
+Then, I wondered if we could track these discounts.
+It turns out we can!

 Recently, I found out about eReaderIQ.
 This service is pretty incredible.
 This website offers many things.
 On the home page, you can search for discounted books.
 For instance, you can search for books that are at least 50% cheaper than usual:

 As you can see, you can even find free ebooks!
 There are many search options to refine your search.

 And that is not all.
 You can also track the price of a book.
 For instance, you can receive an email when a book you want drops below some price or has a discount.
 For example, here are a few personal finance books I am waiting for a 50% discount on: